kushaldas/pym/docs/typehinting.rst

     students2.py:11: error: Need type annotation for variable students2.py:31: error: Argument 4 to "Student" has incompatible type "str"; expected "int"

-You can see mypy is complaing about variable which does not have type annotations, and also found that in line 31, as argument 4 we are passing *str*, where as we were supposed to send in an Integer for the rull number.
+You can see mypy is complaining about variable which does not have type annotations, and also found that in line 31, as argument 4 we are passing *str*, where as we were supposed to send in an Integer for the rull number.
 Let us fix these.